Sihanoukville used to be a bucket list destination on many travelers’ lists, but nowadays it is probably somewhere you would purposely try to avoid.

 It is an easy 3-hour, 200-kilometer drive from Phnom Penh along the new expressway.
 There has even been an airport built there, providing plenty of access to travelers.

 History Of Sihanoukville

 For the majority of history, Sihanoukville has been relatively ignored.
-With no proper waterways, it wasn’t a decent place to trade and it wasn’t until the Cambodia Independence in 1954 that a port was even built here.
-In
+With no proper waterways, it wasn’t a decent place to trade and it wasn’t until Cambodia’s Independence in 1954 that a port was even built here.

-In 2019 the construction was at its peak, and quite a few of the buildings had been finished and were now open for business.
-Though in contrast to this were the ones abandoned, whether the investors ran out of money, and the locally run businesses such as restaurants and guesthouses left to rot.
+In the late 2010s construction was at its peak, and quite a few of the buildings finished and were now open for business.
+Though in contrast to this were the ones abandoned, whether the investors ran out of money, or the locally run businesses such as restaurants and guesthouses were left to rot.

 What Is Sihanoukville Like Now?